htmelle-inc/htmelle-curriculum/week_2/day_2/calculator_project/README.md

 ## Starter code

-Use this starter code, `text-fira` is the font you'll be using:
+Use this starter code, `font-fira` is the font you'll be using:

 ```html
 <!DOCTYPE html>